1. Home

 • Renewable energy: Consider installing solar panels to leverage renewable energy sources for your home.

 You’ll receive a detailed report summarizing the audit findings.
 One benefit of working with an experienced energy auditor is that you can discuss the cost-benefit analysis of implementing the recommended changes.
-Then, you can use this information to decide how you want to move forward with your home upgrades.
+You can use that information to decide how you want to move forward with your home upgrades.

 How Much Does an Energy Audit Cost?